Top-Rated Smart Home Security Systems – Roundup & Reviews

 Thousand Oaks, Moorpark, and Newbury Park present some unique challenges for security system installation.
 Many homes in the area have stucco or tile construction that weakens wireless signal propagation, mature landscaping that creates camera blind spots, and detached garages or guesthouses that require extended Z-Wave coverage.
 These variables rarely appear in national review roundups — but they're the first things we assess during a site walk.

 If you're evaluating a security system for a home in Ventura County, we strongly recommend an in-person assessment before purchasing equipment.
-We offer a free in-home smart home assessment that evaluates your current Wi-Fi coverage, identifies potential sensor placement issues, and recommends the system that will perform best for your specific layout and ecosystem.
-Visit our Smart Security Systems & Cameras page for more detail on what professional installation includes.
+Our free in-home smart home assessment evaluates your current Wi-Fi coverage, identifies potential sensor placement issues, and recommends the system that will perform best for your specific layout and ecosystem.

 Frequently Asked Questions